tsanim/js-academy-tasks/README.md

 # js-academy-tasks

-### Task that were given to interns which I have mentored.
+### Tasks that were given to interns which I have mentored.